Why Do Bees Make Honey?

 Once the bee has landed on the flower, the feeding begins.
 Workers drink the sweet nectar until they are full.
 Rather than ingesting it, the nectar is kept in the crop—or honey stomach.

 Pollen is the sticky, powder-like substance found in many flowers.
-The pollen is the male part of the plant, crucial for reproduction of the species.
+The pollen is the male part of the plant, crucial for the reproduction of the species.
 Bees are vital to pollination across the globe.

 Foragers naturally accumulate pollen on their bodies as they move around on the flower.
 Thanks to the thousands of little hairs throughout the foragers’ bodies, the pollen stays stuck.